Chapter 6: The Logical and the Philosophical Stage

 Does God exist?
 Where are the proofs?
 All the proofs that people speak of, philosophically or rationalistically, are actually certain conclusions that are expected to be drawn from already assumed hypotheses.
 The logically thinking mind forgets the fact that hypotheses themselves are not proven facts, because something has to be taken as the basic fundamental assumption in order that we can argue on the basis of that assumption—either arguing from particulars to generals, or from generals to particulars.

-Philosophers in all the religions of the world girded up their loins, and intricate metaphysical arguments and defensive processes were worked up in intricate ways both in Western and Eastern circles.
-Yesterday I mentioned the saint Thomas Aquinas, who found it necessary to justify the Christian religion by philosophical methods and to advance proofs for the existence of God.
+Philosophers in all the religions of the world girded up their loins, and intricate metaphysical arguments and defensive processes were worked up in intricate ways, both in Western and Eastern circles.
+Yesterday I mentioned Saint Thomas Aquinas, who found it necessary to justify the Christian religion by philosophical methods and to advance proofs for the existence of God.

 There are varieties of philosophies, all arising from a gradational movement of consciousness from sense perception to Pure Consciousness.
 In India we had the Vaisheshika and Nyaya philosophies, which grounded themselves on pure reason only.
 They established that there should be a God because even if the world is supposed to be constituted of atoms, as the Vaisheshika and Nyaya hold, these atoms have to be arranged in a particular order, and there should be a juxtaposition of these atoms.
 One must become two, two must become three, etc., until they form a molecule, and then an organism, and then a large object—which process cannot be accounted for unless there is somebody who does it.
 There is, therefore, a Maker of all things who is above all things in the world, just as there cannot be a pot unless there is somebody who has made it.

 The difficulty with this concept is that a manifold substance called an atom cannot be accounted for unless there is a necessity to reduce the whole cosmos into a multiplicity of such a character as atoms.
 Where comes the necessity at all?
-If ultimately they have to be organised into a single organism and made one whole so that the world may look single, what is the purpose of dividing them into little bits and then wanting to organise them once again into a whole?
+If ultimately they have to be organised into a single organism and made one whole so that the world may look single, what is the purpose of dividing them into little bits and then wanting to organise them into a whole once again?

 But, the Sankhya landed us in another difficulty.
 What is the relationship between consciousness and matter?
 Are they different?
 Naturally.
 If they are different, how do we explain the factor of consciousness being aware of the object that is in front of it?
 The consciousness of an object implies a relationship between the knowing consciousness and the object outside, as totally different things are not capable of blending themselves into a consciousness of unity.
 If the so-called material object is totally disconnected from consciousness, there would be no consciousness of the world at all.
 We would not know that there is matter.
 How do we know it?
 The material object has somehow or other become a content of our consciousness.
 It has involved itself in our consciousness, and it has become inseparable from consciousness.